danthedeckie/simpleeval/README.rst

 You should be aware of this when deploying in a public setting.

-The defaults are pretty locked down and basic, and it's very easy to add whatever extra specific functionality you need (your own functions, variable/name lookup, etc).
+The defaults are pretty locked down and basic, and it's easy to add whatever extra specific functionality you need (your own functions, variable/name lookup, etc).